-- Toward that end, the GRE actually does a pretty good job of predicting your success in graduate school.
-These validity studies attest to that fact.
-Does that mean that someone with a low GRE score can’t still do well in the classroom?
-Of course not.
-Likewise, some high scorers may struggle in the team environment that’s common in many graduate programs.
-But on par, if your GRE score is below the median range for the school(s) you’re applying to, you may have a tough time with that particular program’s coursework — and that does a disservice to you and them both.
+- Historically, the GRE has done a pretty good job of predicting one’s success in graduate school.
+Someone with a low GRE score might still excel in the classroom, while some high scorers might struggle in the team environment that’s common in many graduate programs.
+But in general, if your GRE score is below the median range for the school(s) you’re applying to, you could have a tough time with that particular program’s coursework, and that would be a disservice to you and the school both.

-- The GRE is a reasoning exam, not an IQ test.
-Indeed, the test makers actually call the math sections of the GRE Quantitative Reasoning and the verbal sections Verbal Reasoning.
-Strong reasoning skills are important in higher education, and doing well on the GRE helps prove to admissions officers that you possess those requisite reasoning skills.
+- The GRE is a reasoning exam, not an IQ test, as some believe.
+Indeed, the test makers refer to the math sections of the GRE as Quantitative Reasoning and the verbal sections as Verbal Reasoning.
+Strong reasoning skills are important in higher education, and doing well on the GRE helps prove to admissions officers that you possess those requisite skills.

 - In a way, the GRE is a stress test, too.
-Do standardized tests like the GRE make you feel anxious?
+Do standardized tests such as the GRE make you feel anxious?
 That’s okay.
 Normal, even.
 But can you control that anxiety and still perform your best under test-day pressure?
 That’s part of what you’re trying to demonstrate by doing well on the GRE.
-A high GRE score shows not just that you possess the necessary quantitative and verbal skills schools are looking for, but also that you can control your nerves and think clearly when the stakes are high.
-If you can do it on the GRE, you’ll be able to do it when you have to deliver your first case study, take your first midterm, or defend your thesis.
+A high score shows not just that you possess the necessary quantitative and verbal skills that schools are looking for but also that you can master your nerves and think clearly when the stakes are high.
+If you can do this on the GRE, you’ll be able to do it when you have to deliver your first case study, take your first midterm, or defend your thesis.

-- The GRE helps you demonstrate your commitment to graduate school.
-For most people, success on the GRE isn’t automatic.
-You have to work for it.
-Even if you have to take the GRE more than once, that’s actually viewed as a good thing by a lot of admissions officers.
-It shows you care, that you want it.
-You went back to the drawing board, studied, improved, took a GRE prep course perhaps, worked on your weaknesses, and overcame your challenges.
-Those are traits that schools are looking for.
-The GRE is an opportunity for you to show schools that you have the chops to go after what you want.
+- Taking the GRE affirms your commitment to graduate school.
+Most people have to work hard to prepare for it.
+In fact, many admissions officers take a positive view of people who take the GRE more than once, because it shows a higher level of dedication and care.
+If you took the exam multiple times, the adcom knows that you went back to the drawing board, studied, improved, maybe even took a GRE prep course, worked to mitigate your weaknesses, and overcame your challenges.
+Those are traits that schools appreciate.
+By taking the GRE and doing well, you show schools that you have the chops to go after what you want.